 Expectations After Hip Replacement Surgery

 Hip replacement surgery is completed in a few hours and requires a hospital stay.
 The length of stay depends on the recovery process of the patient but is usually two to three days.
 Physical therapy is vital to recovery after surgery and regaining mobility.
 When post-operative instructions and therapy are followed, many patients can participate in basic daily activities within six weeks.
-If they continue to improve, patients may have full recovery in six months.
+If they continue to improve, patients may have a full recovery in six months.
 Results are different for every patient.
 They depend on the patient’s health, participation in therapy and if there are any complications.

 If you struggle with chronic hip pain and limited mobility, you deserve a treatment option that will improve your quality of life.
 Contact our orthopedic team at Ortho Sport & Spine Physicians to discuss your treatment options, including hip replacement surgery.